Krefeld: Early history

+The territory of modern Krefeld includes settlements with distinct histories.
+At Gelduba (modern-day Gellep), beside the Rhine, a Roman fort existed from about AD 70 into the fifth century.
+Archaeological finds also document subsequent Frankish occupation.

 Records first mention Krefeld in 1105 under the name of Krinvelde.

+Medieval Krefeld belonged to the counts of Moers.
+It received market rights in 1361 and town privileges in 1373, with the approval of Emperor Charles IV.

 In February 1598, Walburga, wife of Adolf van Nieuwenaar, and last Countess of Limburg and Moers, gave the County of Moers, which included Krefeld, to Maurice, Prince of Orange.
 After her death in 1600, John William of Cleves took possession of these lands, but Maurice successfully defended his heritage in 1601.
 Krefeld and Moers would remain under the jurisdiction of the House of Orange and the Dutch Republic during the Dutch Golden Age (1588-1672).
 Krefeld was one of few towns spared the horrors of the Thirty Years' War (1618–1648).
 The town of Uerdingen, incorporated into Krefeld in the 20th century, had been destroyed at the hands of troops from Hesse during the Thirty Years' War, and almost ceased to exist.

+Krefeld's economic development in the Early Modern Period was closely associated with religious migration.
+Refugees from Jülich and Berg contributed to the growth of linen manufacture during the seventeenth century.

 After the death of William III of Orange in 1702, Krefeld passed to the Kingdom of Prussia.
 The Battle of Krefeld occurred nearby in 1758 during the Seven Years' War.
 Krefeld and Uerdingen were included within the Prussian Province of Jülich-Cleves-Berg in 1815 (after 1822 the Rhine Province).

-The population was 16,325 in 1825 but had grown to 30,000 by the 1840s.
+The population of the settlement was 16,325 in 1825 but had grown to 30,000 by the 1840s.

 In 1872 Krefeld became an independent city within Rhenish Prussia.
 In 1918 during the First World War the Belgian Army used it as a base during the occupation of the Rhineland.
 In 1929 Krefeld and Uerdingen merged to form Krefeld-Uerdingen; in 1940 the name was shortened to simply Krefeld.